City Lit fine art: year 2

 How will I be taught, and will there be any work outside the class?

-You will be expected to respond individually to the programme, while working closely with the tutors and each other.
-Learning will include studio production sessions, seminars, group critiques, collaborative exercises, lectures, tutorials and gallery visits.
-Some course preparation, reading, visiting exhibitions and making work in your own time will be required.
-Any such personal time spend reviewing, researching, developing creative work, writing up notes, reading etc, will enhance your experience of the course and contribute to your progress and success….
+You will be expected to respond to the programme with a self-motivated approach to your work, while working closely with the tutors and each other.
+Learning will include studio production sessions, seminars, group critiques, collaborative exercises, tutorials, notetaking and gallery visits.
+Some course preparation, reading, visiting exhibitions and developing work in your own time will be required.
+Any such personal time spend reviewing, researching, developing creative work, writing up notes, reading etc, will enhance your experience of the course and contribute to your progress and success.

 Are there any other costs?
 Is there anything I need to bring?